lexibank/tlopo/out/vol3/chapter8.md

 ## 3. Grasses

 Although grasslands are rare in the Bismarck Archipelago, grasses of course grow there, especially on the edges of forests, around garden clearings and in secondary forest.
 The most common grass in the Bismarcks is Paspalum conjugatum (Figure 8.5, left), which can grow to a metre high (Peekell984: 48), but it appears to have been introduced from the New World (R. Gardner, pers. comm.).
 Evans (ch.3, §4.5) reconstructs POc &ast;pali[s,j]i 'generic term for grasses and other grass-like plants'.
 She notes that the generic term for a taxon quite often represents an extension of the meaning of a term for a particular and salient subtaxon.
-There is flimsy evidence that the Proto Remote Oceanic reflex of &ast;pali[sj ]i was not only the generic but by this time denoted the creeping beach grass, Thuarea involuta, known in Hawai' i as kuroiwa grass.
+There is flimsy evidence that the Proto Remote Oceanic reflex of &ast;pali[sj ]i was not only the generic but by this time denoted the creeping beach grass, Thuarea involuta, known in Hawai'i as kuroiwa grass.
 This is its specific denotation in both Mwotlap (NCV) and Woleaian (Mic).

 Two less widely reflected terms, the refllexes of which are generic terms for grass, are POc &ast;rabum and &ast;(quta)quta.